laurentlb/shader-minifier/README.md

 - the variable is used only once in the current block,
 - and the variable is not used in a sub-block (e.g. inside a loop),
 - and the init value is trivial (doesn't depend on a variable).

+Shader Minifier will try to automatically inline some functions.
+This happens when:
+- the function is a single return statement,
+- the function is called in only one place,
+- the function uses its arguments at most once,
+- the function does not modify its arguments,
+- the function has no out/inout arguments,
+- the function does not use a global that would be shadowed by a local that is in scope at the call site.

 If inlining causes a bug in your code, you can disable it with `--no-inlining` and please report a bug.